Managing personal change is inherently tricky.

-We can't change because of what Professors Robert Kegan and Lisa Laskow Lahey in their latest book call: "Immunity to Change" or inner resistance.
+We can't change because of what Professors Robert Kegan and Lisa Laskow Lahey have referred to as: "Immunity to Change" or inner resistance.

 So what is the source of our inner personal resistance that lies beneath and sabotages our best attempts at managing personal change?

 Research undertaken by Kegan and Lahey has led them to define inner personal resistance to change as a "hidden commitment", with a hidden underlying root cause, and this "hidden (or unconscious) commitment" is in direct opposition and conflict with our stated commitment to change.

 So what this means in practise is that our best intentions, for example a New Year resolution, to lose weight or stop smoking is sabotaged from the outset by another unconscious part of us that actually likes and wants to smoke and over eat.

 Your failure to achieve a personal change goal isn’t the result of a lack of will-power, it’s your "emotional immune system" trying to protect you.

 So quite clearly, any attempt at managing personal change starts with a clear understanding of what our unconscious or hidden commitments really are.

 This is often referred to as the "knowing doing gap", or as Kegan puts it:

 "... how to close the gap between our intentions, things we actually want to carry out, and what we are actually able to do".